markuswissinger/ducktestpy/doc/doc.rst

 containers/mappings are omitted, when non-empty ones are present in the same type tag.
 A *list* is not equivalent to a *list of any*.

+If you need a type hint for an abstract base class, you might either mock it (see Mocks above), or replace the __abstractmethods__ property of the class by an empty set for the duration of the test and create an instance.
+Both will result in a test of the abstract class and a correct type hint.

 installation
 ============